-This policy is applicable to all regions and divisions of RexCargo and to all employees, agents and representatives acting for or on behalf of RexCargo.
-Strict adherence to this policy is mandatory, except to the extent that a more stringent law exists in the country in which you work.
+This policy applies to all divisions and regions of REX, as well as to all employees, agents and representatives acting for or on behalf of REX.
+Strict adherence to this policy is mandatory, except to the extent that there is stricter law in the country in which you work

 The Anti-Corruption Committee (ACC) is formal corporate entity within RexCargo, entrusted by the company’s Board of Directors with the responsibility and actions necessary for the proper implementation and oversight of the 912 Policy and for the handling of 912 Policy related incidents, complaints, reports and investigations.
 The ACC is based in RexCargo’s headquarters in Costa Rica and its permanent members are:

-This policy as well as a reporting form can be found at: www.rexcargo.com/912
+– This policy, as well as an “online” reporting form can be found at: https://www.rexcargo.com/912policy/

 The ACC reports directly to the President of the Board of Directors and/or to the RexCargo General Assembly and has appropriate authority within the organization, adequate autonomy from management, and sufficient resources to ensure that RexCargo’s 912 Policy is implemented and enforced effectively.

 The ACC will periodically review and make public a Statement of Non-Corrupt Practices (SNCP) and this 912 Policy.
 The SNCP is intended to educate, advocate and drive on behalf of RexCargo, its commitment with compliance in alignment with present and future Anti-Corruption laws and regulations in the countries where we conduct business.